MicrogamerCz/Piki/README.md

 # (A lot of) TODOs
 - General
-  - [ ] Add missing info in metainfo
   - [ ] Localisation
   - [ ] Improve performance (especially after navigating a few feed pages)
   - [ ] Network error handling - either with passive notifications or dialogs